 The real-life family, that inspired the recent hit show Medici: Masters of Florence, was such a powerful and rich family that they practically changed the face of Europe.

 They were a powerful Italian banking and political family with overwhelming influence under Cosimo de’ Medici in the Republic of Florence during the early 15th century.
 The Medici Bank was the largest in Europe at the time, and it facilitated their rise to political power in Florence.
-Their influence was so great that they from among their ranks came some of the most powerful people in Italian history, including four Popes of the Catholic Church and two queens of France (Catherine de’ Medici and Marie de’ Medici).
+Their influence was so great that from among their ranks came some of the most powerful people in Italian history, including four Popes of the Catholic Church and two queens of France (Catherine de’ Medici and Marie de’ Medici).

-With their great political influence, grew their interest and influence in the arts, which led to the flourish of the arts in Florence and they are even said to have had a hand in inspiring the Italian Renaissance.
+With their great political influence, grew their interest and influence in the arts, which led to the flourishing of the arts in Florence and they are even said to have had a hand in inspiring the Italian Renaissance.

 They are known to have financed the invention of the piano and opera and were patrons of Leonardo da Vinci, Michelangelo, Machiavelli and Galileo.